 Local Impact Funds

-Small local grants for projects that bring communities together.
+Funding for local projects that bring communities together.

 Do something good for your neighbourhood

-Local Impact Funds support the small, powerful ideas that bring communities together.
+Local Impact Funds support the grassroots ideas that connect your community.

 Five communities across the Western Bay of Plenty now have dedicated funds for grassroots projects.
-Whether you want to start a community garden, run neighbourhood events, or maybe create a space for your community to connect - your local impact fund could help you achieve something great for your community.
+Whether you want to start a community garden, run a community picnic, or create an opportunity for people in your neighbourhood to connect - your local impact fund could help.

 Already registered?
 Sign in